Kingston KC3000 2TB M.2 SSD

-Here you can find a detailed performance and benchmark test of the M.2 NVMe SSD KC3000 with 2TB (SKC3000D/2048G) from Kingston.
+Here you will find a detailed speed, performance and benchmark test review.
+Tested was the M.2 NVMe SSD KC3000 with 2TB (SKC3000D/2048G) from the brand Kingston.

 Price/GB